 Which tea should I use?

 To make this milk tea, choose unflavoured strong teas with naturally mellow deep flavour.
 Assam with hints of chocolate or Dian Hong black tea will work great.
-Because of a natural sweetness, a stronger is another great option.
+Because of a natural sweetness, a stronger white tea is another great option.
 To make a caffeine-free drink, you can use red rooibos tea.
 Using more tea leaves rather than simmering them longer will offer a richer flavour will less bitterness.
 To get the best possible flavour, choose teas that are not overly bitter, and are made of a higher grade tea leaves.

 Which sweetener should I use?